luisgarcez11/tradeoffaucdim/cran-comments.md

 ## R CMD check results

+18-04-2025

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 notes

 * This is a new release.
-The NOTE is resulted on timestamp misalignment
-The other NOTE is because the imported package is needed when tests are run.
+The  NOTE is because the imported package is needed when tests are run.